nicholaswilde/vaultwarden-backup/README.md

 - [ ] Document backup restoration.
 - [ ] Move documentation to wiki.
 - [ ] Evaluate if app paths are needed.
+- [ ] Auto detection of gpg version for pinentry.

 ---